Web Defense Fundamentals

 In the end, taking steps to protect your business or organization’s website before a breach costs less than trying to remedy the situation after a hack.

-Why Web Application Security Testing Is Important?
+Why Web Application Security Training Is Important?

 Web Application Security Testing evaluates if confidential data stays secure and users are able to only perform the tasks a website owner authorizes them to.